bumi/rack-lightning/README.md

 ## How does it work?

-1. On the first request a Lightning invoice is created and th `402 Payment Required` HTTP status code is returend with a `application/vnd.lightning.bolt11` header and a Lightning invoice as a body.
+1. On the first request a Lightning invoice is created and th `402 Payment Required` HTTP status code is returend with a `application/vnd.lightning.bolt11` content type header and a Lightning invoice as a body.
 2. Once the client has paid the invoice it does a second request providing the proof of payment / the preimage of the Lightning payment in a `X-Preimage` header.
 The middleware checks the if the invoice was paid and continues with the rack app stack